This article was updated on July 25, 2017.

 DeConnick started her run on Captain Marvel quite strong, bringing back some of Carol’s supporting cast that we hadn’t been seen since the ’70s and reexamining her origin as a superhero.
 She also had a fantastic scene where Carol talks to Monica Rambeau (the ’80s Captain Marvel) about taking the name without talking to her first, a great response/apology to the Monica Rambeau fans who felt like Marvel was erasing a woman of color in favor of a white blonde.
 After 17 issues, the series relaunched with a “Captain Marvel in space” status quo and with David Lopez on art.

-I enjoyed DeConnick’s run overall, and it had some fantastic emotional highs and lows—especially the last issues of each volume—but on a whole I like it a little less than Reed’s (my main issue with DeConnick’s run centers on the aftermath of The Enemy Within).
+I enjoyed DeConnick’s run overall, and it had some fantastic emotional highs and lows—especially the last issues of each volume—but on a whole I like it slightly less than Reed’s (my main issue with DeConnick’s run centers on the aftermath of The Enemy Within).
 But, not everyone has loved her series, so if you start DeConnick’s run and don’t like it, you’re not an aberration.
 You might like something else with Carol more.

 Once you’ve read through both Reed’s and DeConnick’s runs, you might want to delve deeper into Carol’s past.
 If you want to read everything, Peter Marinari has a fantastic reading order/collecting guide on his blog Crushing Krisis, but here are the highlights.